-- and contact details for two professional references (include phone and email).
+- contact details for two professional references (include phone and email).

-Email all materials to [email protected] with the subject line “Application for PT Public Services Specialist.”
-Review will begin July 27, 2021 and will continue until position(s) are filled.
+If applying directly, email all materials to [email protected] with the subject line “Application for PT Access Services Specialist.”
+Review will begin November 18, 2022 and will continue until position(s) are filled.

 Thank you for your interest in student employment at UTC Library.
 Available positions can be reviewed and applied for online.

 The Fall 2022 Applications for students are available for eligible Federal Work Study or Academic Service Scholarships.